Sign In Register

 Education

-York is a highly educated community — 57.8% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
+York is a highly educated community / 57.8% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
 100.0% have completed high school.
-Area schools have an average test score of 5.7/10.
+Local schools score 6.1/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 York experiences four distinct seasons with an average temperature of 46°F. Winters average 23°F in January while summers reach 71°F in July.
+With 273 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 11.4 inches, including 37.2 inches of snow.
 Air quality is rated Good with a median AQI of 26.

 Population